From Other Woman to Crowned Duchess: Inside Prince Charles and Camilla's Epic Love Story

 But even at her lowest, notes pal William Shawcross, she never went on the offensive.
 "She's always been discreet and she has never sought to answer back," he told Dateline.
 "She has never sort of stooped if you like to say: 'I must have my day on the front of the tabloid press' and I think that's a terrific sign of strength on her part."

 Her tack, instead, was to focus on charity (among her pet projects: The National Osteoporosis Society, literacy and preventing sexual violence) and slowly inching her way into the spotlight with Charles.

 A year after Diana's death, she met William and Harry.
 The following year, they pair formally went public, exiting her sister's birthday party together as 200 photographers clamored to capture the moment.
 By 2000, she had scaled her biggest hurdle yet.
 After years of refusing to attend the same events as Camilla—even blowing off Charles' 50th birthday in 1998—the Queen deigned to be in the same room as her son's girlfriend, RSVP'ing yes to a celebration for King Constantine of Greece.

 Chris Ison/PA Wire

 Still, her cold front didn't thaw completely.
-The Queen and husband Prince Phillip skipped out on the pair's 2005 civil ceremony at Windsor Guildhall—"Charles was inconsolable," Bower writes in his book—but did make an appearance at the Service of Prayer and Dedication at St. George Chapel at Windsor Castle (the same place Harry and Meghan Markle will wed) and the reception that followed.
+The Queen and husband Prince Phillip skipped out on the pair's 2005 civil ceremony at Windsor Guildhall—"Charles was inconsolable," Bower writes in his book—but did make an appearance at the Service of Prayer and Dedication at St. George Chapel at Windsor Castle (the same place Harry and Meghan Markle would eventually wed) and the reception that followed.

+In toasting the newlyweds, the Queen famously referenced the steeplechase that was delayed 25 minutes so the BBC could televise the prayer service.
+"I have two important announcements to make.
+The first is that Hedgehunter has won the Grand National," she announced.
+Following the metaphor to its conclusion, she continued, "They have overcome Becher's Brook and The Chair and all kinds of other terrible obstacles.
+They have come through, and I'm very proud and wish them well.
+My son is home and dry with the woman he loves."

 More than a decade after their long-awaited wedding, Camilla admits she's still adjusting to her new role.
-(She adopted the title Duchess of Cornwall as Princess of Wales was thought to be too closely associated with Diana.
-Should Charles become King, it's believed she'd be known as Princess consort, not Queen Camilla.)

 "You also have to laugh at yourself because if you can't, you may as well give up," she explained to You.
 "I sometimes think to myself, 'Who is this woman?
 It can't possibly be me.'
 And that's really how you survive.
 Also, having so many friends who, if I ever even vaguely look like getting uppity, which touch wood I never have, they would just say, 'Look, come on, pull yourself together!
 Don't be so bloody grand!'"

+She adopted the title Duchess of Cornwall as Princess of Wales was thought to be too closely associated with Diana and it's largely believed that when Charles becomes king, she would be known as a princess consort, rather than queen.
+Though that may have shifted in recent years.

+And then there's the effect she's had on her groom.
+"She's made a massive difference in him," one longtime correspondent told Reginato.
+"He's much more relaxed now.
+They are always laughing and chatting, they have a great affection and humor between them."

+It's a magnetism even a casual observer can sense with Charles regularly referring to his bride as "my darling wife".
+When photographer Alexi Lubomirski, the same man tapped to shoot Harry and Meghan's wedding, arrived at Clarence House to take portraits of the pair for Vanity Fair, "As soon as they looked at each other, there was a sparkle in their eyes—that's when the magic happened," he noted.
+"You feel like they are a young couple in love."

-And then there's her love of nearly 50 years.
-"They're fun," insists her pal Shawcross.
-"They are a cozy couple.
+A fun match, according to pal Shawcross, "They are a cozy couple.
 They laugh at each other's jokes, they support each other they have fun together.
 They sort of wink across the table."

 Their playfulness just works, says writer Kathy Lette, who's met the "rye and dry" duchess.
 Noting to Dateline that their love story isn't a fairytale, she called it "a reality tale," explaining "that's what makes it so good.
 They're old enough, they're experienced enough to know that this is what they really, really want.
 And I think that this one will absolutely last."